 Updated July 2019.
 Looking for a relaxing trip filled with magical sunsets and soft sandy beaches?
 We have traveled up and down the southwest Michigan coastline and South Haven is our favorite beach town.
 Somehow, even though we are only two hours from home, it feels like we are a world away.

 Situated on Lake Michigan, this tiny community packs a punch with various recreational activities on and off the beach.
-It’s a picture-perfect small town with beautiful landscaping, specialty shops, and nautical-themed bars and restaurants.
+It’s a picture-perfect small town in the southwest corner of the state that offers lots of things to do.

 Nothing says vacation like fine crushed sand between your toes!
 The water is clear, the sand is soft, and by the middle of summer the water is warm… well warmish.

 Meander through 34 miles of blueberry fields, wooded areas, covered bridges, and farmland.
 The crushed limestone path connects South Haven and Kalamazoo.
 Since it used to be a rail trail, it is relatively flat and easy to manage.